Utility Services and Billing

 The City of Naperville offers a number of convenient ways to pay your monthly utility bill.View the Options

-Holding utility deposits helps reduce the city’s exposure to delinquent accounts and increases the speed of the refund processing when made.
+Holding utility deposits helps reduce the city’s exposure to delinquent accounts.

 What if I own my property?

-Utility customers who rent their property will now have their utility deposit refunded at the termination of their utility service.
+Utility customers who rent their property will have their utility deposit refunded at the termination of their utility service.
 The deposit will be applied to the customer’s final bill and the remainder will be refunded.
-If a current renter has already received a deposit refund to his/her utility account, they will not be required to pay the deposit again unless the credit history deems it necessary.
-Renters who have not yet been eligible to receive the refund will receive it when the utility account is closed.
+Any rental account active prior to November 1, 2010 that has already received a deposit refund to the utility account will not be required to pay the deposit again unless the credit history deems it necessary.
+Renters leasing a home after November 1, 2010 will receive it when the utility account is closed.

 Register your rental property using the Rental Property Registration Form (.XLS 23 KB).
 Microsoft Excel is required to view and complete this form.